How Much Does HVAC Repair, Service, and Maintenance Cost?

 HVAC Tune-Up Cost

-An HVAC tune-up costs about $85 to $110 on average.
+An HVAC tune-up costs $70 to $200 on average.
 An HVAC technician will inspect your HVAC system, clean all filters, blow out the dust and dirt, and repair any worn-out parts.
 Alternatively, an HVAC annual service costs $150 to $300, and one or two tune-ups are included.
 For an extra cost for parts, they will refill refrigerant, if needed, and swap out fan blades.

 HVAC Flat-Rate Charges